-In India, one of the most respected and high-earning tracks is the audit career path, from CA fresher to Audit Partner.
-This route fits within the Chartered accountant career path and often leads to some of the highest paying jobs for CA in India.
+In India, one of the most respected and high-earning tracks is the audit career path, from a CA fresher to an Audit Partner.
+This route fits within the Chartered Accountant career path and often leads to some of the highest-paying jobs for a CA in India.

 Understanding this journey helps you plan your career after CA articleship, track your salary growth, and build a long-term audit career path.